 So was it a response just for Ephesus?

 That seems unlikely for a number of reasons.
 Setting aside the much disputed meaning of Paul’s reference to Adam & Eve in 1 Tim 2:13-14, a case can be built from what we know of Paul’s practices.
 He gives the same instructions on elders to Titus in Crete as he does Timothy in Ephesus.
 In his teaching to the church in Corinth, Paul seems aware that a consistent approach is needed.
-He travels and he knows that false doctrine also travels and to protect the churches he seems to advocate a consistent approach to ethics and church government (see 1 Cor 16:1, 1 Cor 14:33, 1 Cor 11:16) across the churches he has responsibility for.
+He travels and he knows that false doctrine also travels so to protect the churches he advocates a consistent approach to ethics and church government (see 1 Cor 16:1, 1 Cor 14:33, 1 Cor 11:16) across the churches he has responsibility for.
 It seems unlikely then that Paul approached Ephesus in a manner inconsistent with his practices in other places that would cause confusion but as he says in 1 Tim 3:14-15 teach something that would be repeated and replicated.

 And the relevance for today is…?